 In court documents, the retailer paints a picture of mounting debt and weakening sales since the economic downturn began in 2007.

 A declaration by Chief Restructuring Officer Kevin Regan noted that the downturn sharply slowed construction of new homes and purchases of second homes, and that "the national trend toward declining purchase of high-end furniture goods and use of interior design services has significantly harmed and adversely impacted the debtor's business."

 It also said the states in which Robb & Stucky aggressively expanded - Florida, Texas, Arizona and Nevada - were among the hardest hit.

 According to a court document, revenue for its fiscal year ended June 30, 2010, was $139.7 million, down nearly 50% from the peak revenues of $273.7 million for the fiscal year ended in June 2006.

-Last year the company closed the last of its small format stores, a 35,000-square-foot showroom in Southlake, Texas.
-And earlier this month, its landlord in Scottsdale, Ariz., DMB Circle Road Partners, sued the retailer for allegedly failing to pay nearly $592,000 in rent.
+Last year the company closed the last of its small format stores, a 35,000-sq.-ft. showroom in Southlake, Texas.
+And early last month, its landlord in Scottsdale, Ariz., DMB Circle Road Partners, sued the retailer for allegedly failing to pay nearly $592,000 in rent.